-If you wish to use these codes it's imperative that you study them thoroughly
+If you wish to use these codes it's imperative that you study them

-much embarrassment.
+and cause much embarrassment.
 For example, the last code mentioned

 can be used with eyebrows raised - which means "I cannot play

 subtones today, my piles are giving me gyp".
 You have been

-For those of you working 'on the nod' it is sufficient to know that a
+For those of you working 'on the nod' it is sufficient to know that

-been 'noddied out' and should stop playing.
+then you have been 'noddied out' and should stop playing.

 The musician who is currently entitled to give the nod is usually

 Some notes on form relating to solos:

 The object of a solo is to enhance the overall piece, whilst at

-To this end it's important that the one does not overshadow the other.
+To this end it's important that the one does not overshadow the

-your ego a power of good but will almost certainly
+might well do your ego a power of good but will almost certainly

 sound like Fats Domino in a tumble dryer to everyone else.